Saturday, September 17, 2022

 Part of the story was some journalists who published an article of the same title in 2019.
 You should read the synopsis and story if you haven't already watched the documentary.

-I quietly watched, not feeling I could express my thoughts out loud as I knew I was seeing the documentary different than was intended by the documentations.
+I quietly watched, not feeling I could express my thoughts out loud as I knew I was seeing the documentary different than was intended by the documentarians.
 It wasn't until my wife expressed similar feelings that I felt I could share.

 I could not see this story outside the context of my recent anti-racism learning.
 The story was to me an example of the outcomes of what was discussed in White Tears/Brown Scars: How White Feminism Betrays Women of Color by Ruby Hamad.